 Every candidate, at the time of practical examination, will be required to produce performance record (log book) containing details of the work done by him/her during the entire period of training as per requirements of the log book.
 It should be duly certified by the supervisor as work done by the candidate and countersigned by the administrative Head of the Institution.

 In the absence of production of log book, the result will not be declared.

 Leave Rules

-PDCC Trainees are entitled to leave during the course of PDCC training as per the Leave Rules prescribed by SRI AUROBINDO UNIVERSIT
+PDCC Trainees are entitled to leave during the course of PDCC training as per the Leave Rules prescribed by SRI AUROBINDO UNIVERSITY.